pagkly/Zed/Investopedia3/Nasdaq Capital Market Definition.md

 Nasdaq Capital Market Definition
 ## What Is the Nasdaq Capital Market?

-The Nasdaq Capital Market is one of [Nasdaq's](https://www.investopedia.com/terms/n/nasdaq.asp) U.S. market tiers meant for early stage companies that have relatively low levels of market capitalization.
-Listing requirements for companies on the Nasdaq Capital Market are less stringent than for the two other Nasdaq market tiers, which focus on larger companies with higher [market capitalization](https://www.investopedia.com/terms/m/marketcapitalization.asp).
+The Nasdaq Capital Market is one of [[Nasdaq's]](https://www.investopedia.com/terms/n/nasdaq.asp) U.S. market tiers meant for early stage companies that have relatively low levels of market capitalization.
+Listing requirements for companies on the Nasdaq Capital Market are less stringent than for the two other Nasdaq market tiers, which focus on larger companies with higher [[market capitalization]](https://www.investopedia.com/terms/m/marketcapitalization.asp).

 ### Key Takeaways